abra-code/replay/README.md

 The format of streamed/piped actions is one action per line (not plist of json!), as follows:
 - ignore whitespace characters at the beginning of the line, if any
-- action and options come first in square brackets, e.g.: [clone], [move], [delete], [create file] [create directory]
+- action and options come first in square brackets, e.g.: [clone], [move], [delete], [create file] [create directory] some options can be added as key=value as described in "Actions and parmeters" section above with examples below
 - the first character following the closing square bracket ']' is used as a field delimiter for the parameters to the action
 - variable length parameters are following, separated by the same field separator, specific to given action Param interpretation per action